Hilman-Azfar/NodeJS-API-Asessment/README.md

   "student" : "studentmary@gmail.com"
 }
 ```

+Student email has to exist in the database.

 ### 4. As a teacher, I want to retrieve a list of students who can receive a given notification.